hyva-themes/magento2-base-layout-reset/README.md

 bin/magento setup:upgrade
 ```

+If your custom theme inherits from `Hyva/default` or `Hyva/default-csp`, no additional steps are required.

 ## Usage

 In Hyvä default-theme versions up to 1.3.17, a parent theme was used to override and remove block layout declarations from module folders.